GlobalLives/globallives/content/plugins/really-simple-twitter-feed-widget/readme.txt

 * [Most and Least Read Posts](http://www.whiletrue.it/most-and-least-read-posts-widget-for-wordpress/ "Most and Least Read Posts")
 * [Tilted Tag Cloud Widget](http://www.whiletrue.it/tilted-tag-cloud-widget-per-wordpress/ "Tilted Tag Cloud Widget")
 * [Reading Time](http://www.whiletrue.it/reading-time-for-wordpress/ "Reading Time")

+= Credits =

+The initial release of the plugin was based on previous work of Max Steel (Web Design Company, Pro Web Design Studios), which was based on Pownce for Wordpress widget.

+The 1.2.3 release is based on the work of Frank Gregor.

+The 1.3.5 and 1.3.7 releases are based on the work of Jim Durand.

+Starting from the 2.0 release, the Codebird library by J.M. ( me@mynetx.net - https://github.com/mynetx/codebird-php ) is used for Twitter OAuth Authentication.

+= Translators =

+* Branco, Slovak translation (WebHostingGeeks.com)
+* WhileTrue, Italian translation (www.whiletrue.it)
+* Inspirats, French translation (rysk-x.com)
+* Aleksandra Czuba, Polish translation (www.iwasindira.com)
+* Alexandre Janini, Brazilian Portuguese translation (www.asterisko.com.br)

 == Installation ==